SURRENDER TO THE DARK WATERS

 That was the cure for every ailment, big or small.

 He opened the cylinder and took a cartridge from the box on the ledge behind the sink.
-Rolling it on his palm, he felt its substantial weight, which was surely enough to do the job.
-He slid it into a chamber, closed and spun the cylinder, and put the muzzle to his temple.
-Staring into the silvered glass, he called on the beast to either leave him or join him in hell, then pulled the trigger before losing his nerve.
-The hammer rotated back and sprung forward, violently clacking on an empty chamber, and in the mirror he saw a flicker of faces over his.
+Rolling it on his palm, he felt its substantial weight, more than enough to do the job.
+He slid it into a chamber, closed and spun the cylinder, and again put the muzzle to his temple.
+Staring into the silvered glass, he called on the beast to either leave him or join him in hell, pulling the trigger before he could lose his nerve.
+The hammer rotated back and sprang forward, clacking on an empty chamber, and in the corroded mirror he saw a flicker of faces over his.
 The angry faces of men shouting at him.
-Astonished and too drunk to consider the danger, he repeated this procedure again, and then again, and both times he saw those faces.
-Men with beards, blue lips and geometric tattoos.
-Their shouts sounding like an Irish pub in an uproar.
+Astonished, he repeated this twice more, and twice more he saw those faces.
+Warriors with beards, blue lips and geometric tattoos, their deranged voices like a kennel in an uproar.

 “Shut up!” he yelled.
 “Just shut up and leave me alone!”

-And they did, so suddenly that the silence startled him.
-But he knew they hadn’t left.
+And they did, the sudden silence startling him.
+But they weren’t gone.
 He sensed them in the dark corners of his thoughts, trying to wrest control.
 Not a fair match, their iron will against his whiskey courage.
-He set the revolver in the sink and picked up the signet ring he’d found in his pocket as he was drawing his bath — the horror that had pushed him to the edge.
+He set the revolver in the sink and picked up the signet ring he’d found in his pocket as he was drawing his bath — the horror that had pushed him to the edge this evening.
 Not so much the ring itself, but the severed finger inside it.
-Bloodless white and badly gnawed.
-Even the metal was scratched by teeth.
+Bloodless white and gnawed by teeth.
+Even the metal was scratched and bent.
 He brought the finger to his nose.
-It smelled ... oh god, like filet mignon!
-Resisting the urge to eat it, he flicked it in the toilet and flushed it away.
+It smelled like — oh god! — like filet mignon.
+Resisting a mad urge to eat it, he flicked it in the toilet and flushed it away.
 This couldn’t go on.
 He’d be caught and charged with murder and cannibalism, and how could he defend himself?
 He imagined the national sensation, this scion of a political family paraded before a howling crowd, cameras flashing, relatives of his victims clawing at his face.

 No, fuck it.
 That would never happen.

 He picked up the revolver, opened the cylinder and filled its five empty chambers.
-The ammo was vintage and spotted with corrosion, yet the cylinder closed easily.
+This took a while as his fingers were numb and the ammo spotted with corrosion.
+The cylinder creaked as he forced it closed.
 He considered the odds, which were now one hundred percent.

-“Alright, assholes,” he said to the mirror.
-“Pack your bags.
+“Alright, boys,” he said.
+“If you’re still in there, pack your bags.
 It’s eviction day.”

-Placing the muzzle again to his temple, he squeezed his eyes shut and thought of his childhood on Prosperity Plantation.
-Playing with painted tin soldiers, his brother Bill Henry yelling “heads up,” then the shock of a baseball colliding with his skull.
+He squeezed his eyes shut and tried to think of something pleasant.
+A memory that would resonate for eternity, should death work that way.
+He thought of his childhood on Prosperity Plantation and images arose in his mind: A sweltering day.
+Playing with painted tin soldiers in the dirt.
+Robins chirping.
+His brother Bill Henry yelling “heads up,” then the shock of a baseball colliding with his skull.
+He’d forgotten that last part, but it seemed appropriate.
 Expecting that same shock, that same sudden roaring in his ears, he pulled the trigger.
-Nothing.
-He pulled with all his strength, but heard only the honking of geese outside.
-He opened his eyes and saw his face in the mirror.
-His own face, shiny with sweat.
+He felt it depress, felt the sluggish click of its mechanism.
+He pulled until his thumb slipped off the trigger, but there was no roaring, no explosion, only the honking of geese on the lake.
+He lowered the gun, opened his eyes and saw his face in the mirror, beaded with sweat, a red circle on his forehead.

-Dropping the toilet seat, he sat and studied the ancient Smith & Wesson.
+Dropping the toilet seat, he sat, wiped his face with his sleeve, and studied the ancient Smith & Wesson.
 The hammer had risen to full cock and stuck there.
-Revolvers weren’t supposed to jam, but this one hadn’t been cleaned in a century.
+Revolvers weren’t supposed to jam, but this one hadn’t been cleaned in god knew how long.
+Maybe a century.
 He swirled it through the tepid water in the tub, where it left bobbing carcasses of stink bugs in its wake.
 Those blasted things had infested the cabin over the winter.
 They’d squeeze in anywhere.

 “Come on,” he said as his fingers slipped on the metal, “come on you stupid —”

-A crunch and the hammer snapped down.
-Suddenly he was barking and running down a wide stone boulevard bordered by pyramids painted red by the setting sun.
+A crunch and the hammer snapped down, and now he was barking and running down a wide stone boulevard bordered by pyramids painted red by the setting sun.
 Two endless lines of near-naked men shook their war clubs at him, calling him a devil-thief in the language of the Aztecs.
 He might have wondered about that, were his brains not splattered on the wall behind him.

 © 2019 Lou Dischler